NahidDesigner/videopop/DEPLOYMENT.md

 **What it means:** Your app can't talk to your database

 **Solutions:**
-1. Check if Supabase is running: `docker compose ps`
+1. Check if Supabase is running in Coolify (status should be "Running")
-2. Verify `VITE_SUPABASE_URL` is correct in Coolify
+2. Verify `VITE_SUPABASE_URL` is correct in your app's environment variables
-3. Make sure `VITE_SUPABASE_PUBLISHABLE_KEY` matches your Supabase ANON_KEY
+3. Make sure `VITE_SUPABASE_PUBLISHABLE_KEY` matches your Supabase anon key
-4. Check if your server's firewall allows connections
+4. Check that both Supabase and your app are on the same network/server

 ---